red6/dmn-check/README.md

 |  3  | "Spring"      | [5..8]                | "Steak"     |
 |  4  | "Winter"      | <= 8                  | "Roastbeef" |

-It is pretty obvious that rule number two is a duplicate of rule number four.
+It is pretty clear that rule number two is a duplicate of rule number four.
 This is not allowed by the `UNIQUE` hit policy and thus an error.

 **Definition**: A rule is a duplicate of another rule if and only if all inputs and outputs of those rules are identical.